 Good obsolescence management software will have a forecasting tool that helps you stay on top of the status of potential obsolescence risks so you can cut costs and still produce a quality product.

-Your electronics contract manufacturer (ECM) should provide you with valuable information about potential component sourcing news and suggesting engineering solutions to obsolescence.
+Your electronics contract manufacturer (ECM) should provide you with valuable information about potential component sourcing news and suggest engineering solutions to obsolescence.

 A good ECM will troubleshoot issues and find more cost-effective solutions without impacting product performance.
 In the end, open communication with your ECM is key, and it can greatly expand your options for solving issues with obsolete electronics.
 Two minds are better than one!